-The EPA forwarded its assessment of the proposal in a report to the Minister for Environment.
-In turn, that Minister conferred with other relevant decision-making authorities before issuing a statement (Ministerial Statement No. 966) in relation to the implementation of future proposals (i.e. aquaculture proposals) identified in the zone.
-This statement included conditions which would apply to the implementation of those future proposals if referred to, and declared by, the EPA to be a Derived Proposal.
+In turn, that Minister confers with other relevant decision-making authorities before issuing a statement (Ministerial Statement) in relation to the implementation of future proposals (i.e. aquaculture proposals) identified in the zone.

+This statement includes conditions which apply to the implementation of those future proposals if referred to, and declared by, the EPA to be a derived proposal.

-Ministerial Statement No. 966 (dated 9 May 2014) identifies the proposals which may be implemented in the zone; and the conditions that will apply to those proposals.
-In addition to the licence and lease required under the FRMA, applicants wanting to implement aquaculture proposals in the zone will need to refer that proposal to the EPA; along with a request that the proposal be declared a Derived Proposal and an explanation as to why such a declaration should be made.
+The Ministerial Statement identifies the proposals which may be implemented in the zone; and the conditions that will apply to those proposals.

+In addition to the licence and lease required under the FRMA, applicants wanting to implement aquaculture proposals in the zone will need to refer that proposal to the EPA; along with a request that the proposal be declared a derived proposal and an explanation as to why such a declaration should be made.
 Their request to the EPA must include a statement (and, if necessary, supporting documentation) demonstrating that the referred proposal includes the implementation of the EMMP.